 “I talked to all the dealers and told them that the guy with the sharpest pencil was going to get my order.
 That’s where I met Dave Schweiss from Schweiss Doors.
 I liked Dave and the salesmen from Schweiss Doors.
 Friday when we were about to leave I went back to all the guys and asked them what their price was.
 I told them we had a certain amount of money we could spend on the door and that it took years to raise money to build our hangar.
 Knowing we were a good organization, Dave said he would treat me as good as he could and called his brother Mike, the owner of Schweiss Doors.
 He sold us a Schweiss Bifold door at about half the price of the others.
 The Schweiss Door price was very good compared to all the others.
 Some of the other dealer prices weren’t too bad, but they tried to jack it up on the shipping and stuff.
 I told Dave that if I could put a Schweiss Door on the hangar, there are 29 more hangars at Biddeford with old barn doors on them which I would try to sell more Schweiss doors for…”

-Welch, a man of his word, did create more business for Schweiss.
-Three more bifold and hydraulic Schweiss doors were sold at the airport.
+Schweiss has built many bifold and hydraulic hangar doors over the years, but Welch, a man of his word, did create more business for Schweiss.
+Three more bifold and hydraulic aircraft hangar doors were manufactured by Schweiss at the airport.

 “Mike was also good about throwing in the lift straps and auto locks.
 I was trying to get him to throw in the automatic opener — he wouldn’t do that, but gave us a case of caps instead,” chuckled Welch.